Limitations in Power BI Paginated Reports and Their Workarounds

 Infographic that show the textbox parameter - Power BI Paginated Reports

-• Create a new dataset that contains all distinct values of the property owner names to be searched.
-By creating a new dataset just for the distinct values of the names, we will have a performance gain querying this small dataset rather than querying the whole table.
+• Create a new dataset containing all distinct property owner name values to be searched.
+By creating a new dataset just for the distinct names, we will gain performance in querying this small dataset rather than the whole table.
 I have used DAX syntax to query the data since I am sourcing data from the XMLA endpoint of the Power BI Dataset.

 Infographic that show the DAX syntax - Power BI Paginated Reports

-• Use a parameter in this dataset (hostname in this case), which will filter out values for the List Parameters.
-Set the value of the hostName parameter to the textbox parameter value
+• Use a parameter in this dataset (hostname in this case) to filter out values for the List Parameters.
+Set the value of the hostName parameter to the textbox parameter value.

 Infographic that show the textbox parameter value - - Power BI Paginated Reports